By Scott Lanman

 Chinese Government last week allow individual investors to invest in markets abroad.The move has ignited hopes that some of China's USD1.33 trillion of foreign currency reserves will flow into Hong Kong market where shares of mainland companies have been trading at prices lower than in Shanghai.

-a black candlestick and there's a danger of filling up the gap again.Looks like the bears have full control and the chances of gap-down play is imminent.
+It's a black candlestick and there's a danger of filling up the gap again.Looks like the bears have full control and the chances of gap-down play is imminent.